DuendeInexistente/Cirque/ShortStories/skagerrak.md

 *Yet he helped me.
 Sometimes.
 Only when I truly couldn't help myself whether I asked or not, and on time, I understood that was a form of respect, and maybe even trust.*)

-Reminds me of the first late night I spent drunk, floating, maybe horny, with my belly up wondering if the starry sky above was as pretty as everyone said and, if I floated too far from the cabin and the dragon didn't notice, what would I do.
+Reminds me of the first late night I spent drunk, floating, maybe horny, with my belly up wondering if the starry sky was as pretty as everyone said and what would I do if I floated too far from the cabin and the dragon didn't notice.
 Reminds me of how frustrated I was when I realized what had floated away was my booze, and that was the only time in years anger made me yell.
 And when I calmed down, still drunk, I wondered what would I play if I ever stepped on a stage again.

 And to think in the end the bird convinced me to play something so silly...

 But Far away likes that play.
-It probably reminds him of home, or something similarly cheesy.
+It probably reminds him of home, or something corny like that.

 *Nothing flows*.